rlipscombe/rlipscombe.github.io/index.md

 Almost 35 years' commercial development experience.

-Several senior developer roles, including development lead and most recently technical software architect.
+Several senior developer roles, including development lead and technical software architect.
 I've spent some time as an Engineering Manager.

 Experienced with Agile processes, including XP and Scrum.

-I've been using Erlang and Elixir for the last 12 years, successfully building and operating Electric Imp's cloud components at scale, and with excellent reliability.
-At the moment, I'm applying those same skills at Happening, at a larger scale.
+I've been using Erlang and Elixir for the last 12 years, successfully building and operating Electric Imp's cloud components at scale, and with excellent reliability (better than 99.99% uptime).

+At the moment, I'm applying those same skills at Super, at a larger scale (over 1 million daily-active users; more than 2 billion transactions a year).

 I'm also an experienced Windows developer, with C++ and the Win32 API, and with C# and the .NET framework.
 I also have a lot of experience with SQL Server.